Table of Contents

 OS Landranger Maps: Best for road cycling, touring by car, and finding attractions.
 1:50 000 scale (2 cm = 1 km in real world).
 Buy OS Landranger maps direct from Ordnance Survey.

-- Sgùrr a’ Chaorachain.
+Sgùrr a’ Chaorachain.
 Strathcarron IV54 8XF.
 5-hour walk.
 This Corbett is located to the east of the Bealach na Ba.
-The 8-mile return route to the summit is steep and difficult but offers intrepid hillwalkers stunning views of mountain ridges and dramatic corries.
-Visit Walk Highlands for a full route description.

 How hard is the Bealach na Ba?

-The Bealach na Ba is a difficult road to traverse whether cycling or driving.
+The Bealach na Ba climb is difficult whether cycling or driving.
 The road rises 626 metres above its sea-level starting point on an incline that is 5.5 miles long.

 Is the Bealach na Ba one way?